jeremy87lee/COMP3613_ASG1/readme.md

 ## Driver Commands
 AppGroup: driver

-Command to schedule a drive:
+### Command to schedule a drive:

-Command: flask driver schedule driver_id street
+Command: flask driver schedule driver_id street.

-Default: driver_id: 1, street: 123 Main St
+Default: driver_id: 1, street: 123 Main St.

-Example: flask driver schedule 1 123 Main St
+Example: flask driver schedule 1 123 Main St.

-Error handling: Code was written to ensure only driver IDs and resident streets which already exist can be entered
+Error handling: Code was written to ensure only driver IDs and resident streets which already exist can be entered.

 ## Resident Commands
 AppGroup: resident

-Command to add a stop:
+### Command to add a stop:
-Command: flask resident addstop drive_id house_number resident_id
+Command: flask resident addstop drive_id house_number resident_id.

-Default: drive_id: 1, house_number: 1, resident_id: 1
+Default: drive_id: 1, house_number: 1, resident_id: 1.

-Example: flask resident addstop 2 57 2
+Example: flask resident addstop 2 57 2.

 Error handling: Code to ensure only drive IDs and resident IDs that already exist can be entered.
 Code was also written to ensure that resident's can only request a stop to a drive that is on their street.

 NB: drives need to be created by the driver command before a stop can be added to it.

-Command to view inbox:
+### Command to view inbox:
-Command: flask resident viewinbox resident_id
+Command: flask resident viewinbox resident_id.

-Default: resident_id: 1
+Default: resident_id: 1.

-Example: flask resident viewinbox 3
+Example: flask resident viewinbox 3.

 Error handling: Code to ensure only resident IDs which already exist can be entered.

-Command to view driver:
+### Command to view driver:
-Command: flask resident viewdriver driver_id
+Command: flask resident viewdriver driver_id.

-Default: driver_id: 1
+Default: driver_id: 1.

-Example: flask resident viewdriver 2
+Example: flask resident viewdriver 2.

 Error handling: Code to ensure only driver IDs that already exist can be entered.

 # Running the Project